geekapt/Docker-php/README.md

 ### 2. Create Your PHP Application

-Inside the `src` directory, create an `index.php` file with the following content:
+Inside the `app` directory, create an `index.php` file with the following content:

 ```php
 <?php